thedynamiclinker/before-we-know-how/WRITEME.md

 There's never been a worse time to be an employee.
 There's never been a better time to start a business.

+The AI apocalypse may come for your current company or career, but it doesn't have to be a dystopia we should fear.

 This book is a guide for the disillusioned on how to quit work, and start working for yourself.
+Not later.
+Now.

 Before you know how.